 I’m recommending you to choose a base color and combine it with a maximum of two colors.

-In this article, you can find 40 examples of eye-catching color combination you can use for your work.
+In this article, you can find 40 examples of eye-catching color combinations you can use for your work.

 Now that we know everything about colors and design aesthetics, let’s move forward and talk about the typeface you get to choose for your branding.